Favorites – Vocals

 More Soul, Blues and R&B

-• These vintage ABC pressings boast STUNNING Shootout Winning Triple Plus (A+++) sound or close to it on sides three and four, and outstanding Double Plus (A++) sound on sides one and two
+• These vintage ABC pressings boast superb Double Plus (A++) sound or close to it on all FOUR sides

 • If you could only have one Ray Charles album, it would have to be this one – you’ll have a hard time doing better than this very copy